Terms & Conditions

 2.6 Paying For Your Holiday

 After your booking is taken and a deposit received, a confirmation invoice will be sent to you detailing the total cost due.
-Full payment must be received not less than 61 days before departure.
-If we or your travel agent have not received full payment at least 61 days before departure, we reserve the right to treat your booking as cancelled by you and forfeit your deposit by way of cancellation charges.
+Full payment must be received not less than 61 days (or 91 days where you book a cruise) before departure.
+If we or your travel agent have not received full payment at least 61 days (or 91 days for a cruise booking) before departure, we reserve the right to treat your booking as cancelled by you and forfeit your deposit by way of cancellation charges.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in 3.3 depending on the date we reasonably treat your booking as cancelled.
-If you make a holiday booking within 61 days of your departure date then you must pay the full cost of the holiday at the booking stage.
+If you make a holiday booking within 61 days (91 days for a cruise) of your departure date then you must pay the full cost of the holiday at the booking stage.
 All money paid by you to one of our authorised travel agents for your holiday will be held by the agent on our behalf until paid to us.

 2.7 Pricing Errors

 Whilst we endeavour to ensure that the most up to date and correct prices are shown on our website, there may on occasion be an incorrect price shown, due to an unfortunate error.
 When we become aware of any such error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake) or within 7 days of the time of booking, or as soon as reasonably possible.
 We must reserve the right to cancel the booking if you do not wish to accept the price which is actually applicable to the holiday in which case, you will be given the choice to amend your booking to an alternative holiday, at the correct price.

 Holidays which do not fall completely within the date bands specified in the price box may be subject to a reduction or increase.
 The exact cost of your holiday will be confirmed to you at the time of booking.